 Click the Update button whenever you see that there is a new macOS version out.
 Stability improvements, security patches, and the overall boost to the performance are what these updates bring to the users.

 And it should not be just the OS.
 Separate updates for applications will also make things better despite seeming to be trivial.
 At the end of the day, every little bit helps, especially in the long run. you can find more ways to get your mac more useful in easy ways.

 A desktop that barely has any space left due to all the icons does not help.
-People who have a habit of cluttering their desktop with files for the sake of convenience sacrifice the performance in return.
+People who have a habit of cluttering their desktops with files for the sake of convenience sacrifice performance in return.

 As each icon has to be rendered when users switch back and forth between the desktop and another window, the process puts a strain on the memory and other resources of the computer.
 Think about how many times you switch tabs every hour.

-Transfer files in another location and have them organized.
+Transfer files to another location and have them organized.
 A cluttered desktop is not a pretty sight, nor is it good for the overall well-being and performance of the Macbook.